jjennammari/kickoff42.nvim/README.md

 You can follow this guide but at your own risk.

+run `:checkhealth` after the install to know the status of your set-up.

 There are a lot of rough edges that are affecting the installation and set-up process.
 Need to run more tests with my coleagues (applications for beta-testers are open hihi).